KRakeesh04/s1/src/content/docs/mechanics/statics/10-trusses.md

 ## Simple (Closed) Truss

-When a truss is pinned only made of bars and joints
+When a truss is only made of bars and joints.

 ## Open Truss